stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2022-10-15-perspective-capsaicin-is-a-psychoactive-substance/index.md

 LD50 for humans is estimated to be 0.5–5g/kg.
 It would take around 100g of pure capsaicin to be deadly — but good luck with taking as much!
 So the ratio of deadly to active dose is around 1000000x.
 For caffeine, it is around 100x (coffee ~ 100mg, LD50 ~ 10g).
 As a side remark, in 1830s, Honoré de Balzac wrote with great passion about [The Pleasures and Pains of Coffee](https://urbigenous.net/library/pleasures_pains_coffee.html).

 A recent paper [A Neglected Link Between the Psychoactive Effects of Dietary Ingredients and Consciousness-Altering Drugs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6706955/) considers eating normal amounts of spicy food microdosing of capsaicin.
+Another paper shows that preferece for spicy food is related to sensation-seeking, see [Personality factors predict spicy food liking and intake](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3607321/).

 Oh, capsaicin is a mechanism to ward off mammals.
 But then appeared homo sapiens, the apex predator of pain fruits.